glasgowm148/ergonaut-handbook/Guides/Mining/Mining.md

 # Difficulty

-[EIP-0037](https://github.com/ergoplatform/eips/pull/79/files) describes how Ergo calculates difficulty, and is an improved version of Ergo's original difficulty adjustment algorithm (DAA), known as the *linear least-squares method*.
+[EIP-0037](https://github.com/ergoplatform/eips/pull/79/files) describes how Ergo calculates difficulty, and is an improved version of Ergo's original difficulty adjustment algorithm (DAA), known as the *linear least squares method*.

 Improvements resulting in a more responsive/smoother DAA are made by: shortening epoch length, amplifying weight of the last epoch, and limiting change in difficulty as follows-

 - Epoch length to be set to 128 blocks.

-- We calcualate predictive difficulty according to 8 epochs 128 blocks each and classic difficulty as done in Bitcoin.
-We took average from them.
+- We calculate *predictive* difficulty according to 8 epochs (128 blocks each) AND calculate *classic* difficulty (as done in Bitcoin).
+We then take average of both predictive & classic difficulty.

 - We limit change so that difficulty is never changed by more than 50% per epoch.

 > Epoch=128 Blocks x 2 min ideal block time = 256min (4.26hrs)

->

 > Targeting window of 8 epochs= 8 x 128 blocks x 2 min block time = 2048min
 {.is-info}

 The [difficulty over time](https://explorer.ergoplatform.com/en/charts/difficulty) is visible here.

 For an estimate of the upcoming difficulty, check out the [Difficulty and Epoch Monitor](http://cds.oette.info/ergo_diff.htm)- by community member @essaias.